Russamadda/Graded_AI_Methods_1/README.md

 Hidden Markov Model (HMM):
   Adapted from an existing GitHub repository ([HMM-for-text-decryption](https://github.com/alessimichele/HMM-for-text-decryption)) to train on bigram states instead of for decryption.
 This was used to compare results with the Markov generator.

-For running the UI please install dependencies trough requirements.txt:
+For running preprocessing, markov model and UI please install dependencies trough requirements.txt:

 conda create -n <enviroment> python=3.11 -y conda activate <enviroment>